Changissnz/selfinterest/README.md

 outside of smallest difference to the axiom, in the way of an orientation alongside the counterpart words to the word.
-And these words cannot be immediately discredited in and of themselves, because every word is a unit for natural language, the consensus for the mapping between sound and concatenation of letters or strokes to meaning, although every word could be described in additional words.
+And these words cannot be immediately discredited in and of themselves, because every word is a unit for natural language, the consensus for the mapping of sound or concatenated writing strokes to meaning, although every word could be described in additional words.
 For these words, references to them, these references found predominantly in the measurable spatiotemporal contexts, are what is required to prove